GabrielMajeri/rezultate-vot/README.md

 ##### Prerequisites
 * .NET Core 2.2 (backend)
-* AWS CLI
+* AWS CLI _(optional, only for deployment)_
 * NodeJS (frontend)
 * Docker (for running localstack or the API on local machine)

 ##### Run the project

+- Run the localstack image with docker-compose:
   - `cd localstack`
-- Run the localstack image with docker-compose
   - `docker-compose up -d`

-- Add the required configuration settings.
-Use setup.cmd for Windows or setup.sh for Mac/Linux(remember to install the AWS CLI before this)
+- _(not needed if developing locally)_ Add the required configuration settings.

+  Use `setup.cmd` for Windows or `setup.sh` for Mac/Linux (remember to install the AWS CLI before this).

-- `.\setup.cmd`
+  This will add two settings:
-  - this will add two settings called `electionsConfig` which is the list of elections and `intervalInSeconds` which is the background task run interval
+  - `electionsConfig` which is the list of elections
+  - `intervalInSeconds` which is the background task run interval

+- Start the web API server, either:
-- use Visual Studio/Code to start the project, or use the following alternatives
+  - use Visual Studio / VS Code to run the project
-- using the dotnet CLI
+  - use the dotnet CLI:
     - `cd src\ElectionResults.WebApi`
     - `dotnet run`
-- Or, you can run the Docker image using docker-compose
+  - run the Docker image using `docker-compose`
     - `cd src`
     - `docker-compose up -d`

 #### Configuration